St Albans has the second highest ecological footprint of all the UK’s cities. You can get involved to help change the course of our future.

 You can really help in your daily life by talking about the importance of taking action for climate and nature.
 If you want to talk more, but are not sure how, you can use our Climate Conversation pack.
 If that sounds too much, you could choose an event to come to and bring a friend along.

 If you want to go further, you can become a Climate Champion and talk at events about climate change and local action.
-We are currently building up a group of people who are comfortable to speak at events about the climate, why action is important, and what SSA does.
-Training is provided on climate issues and speaking in public.
-More more details and to apply, download this PDF about Climate Champions.
+We have a group of volunteers from the local area who are booked to help residents learn about the climate, why action is important, and what Sustainable St Albans does.

 Volunteer with us